Install Canton¶

 This guide will guide you through the process of setting up your Canton nodes to build a distributed Daml ledger.
 You will learn the following:

-1. How to set up and configure a participant node
+- How to set up and configure a participant node

 A single Canton process can run multiple nodes, which is very useful for testing and demonstration.
 In a production environment, you typically run one node per process.

-This guide uses the reference configurations you can find in the release bundle under config and explains you how to leverage these examples for your purposes.
-Therefore, any file named in this guide refers to subdirectories of the reference configuration example.
+and explains how to leverage these examples for your purposes.
+Therefore, any file named in this guide

-Downloading Canton
+Downloading Canton¶

 The Canton Open Source version is available from Github.